ARTICLE VII – ANNUAL CONFERENCE

 ARTICLE III - OFFICERS

 Section 1.
-Elected officers of this Association shall be a President, Vice-President and Secretary-Treasurer, each of who shall be a representative of a different state or territorial member agency.
-The Vice-President shall be expected to move up to presidency upon completion of his/her term.
-No person having been elected to the office of president or vice-president by the convention shall be eligible immediately to succeed the same office.
+Elected officers of this Association shall be a President, Vice President, Secretary, and Treasurer, each of whom shall be a representative of a different state or territorial member agency.
+Just as each elected officer shall be a representative of a different state or territorial member agency, no Regional Representative of the same state or territorial member agency as an officer shall be elected to serve in the same year.
+The Vice President shall be expected to move up to presidency upon completion of their term.
+No person having been elected to the office of President or Vice President by the convention shall be eligible immediately to succeed the same office.

 Section 6.
 Regions ILSA shall be organized into the following three (3) regions: